lmickes/pyWitness/manual/source/tutorials.rst

 Loading raw experimental data
 -----------------------------

+Remember to activate pyWitness when you start a terminal by using this code

+.. code-block :: python

+   conda activate pyWitness

 A single Python class `pyWitness.DataRaw <./moduledocs.html#pyWitness.DataRaw>`_ is used to load raw data in either ``csv`` or ``excel`` format.
 The format of ``test1.csv`` is the same as that described in the introduction.